 - Eligibility - all UK SAS doctors who are BMA members can stand for election but only ARM delegates can vote.

 The election section below is kept up to date with details about any running elections, so make sure you keep checking it throughout the year.

-Elections to the SAS committee are now closed.
+Elections to SAS UK are closed.